dgoldman0/SAM/README.md

 This branch is different from the core branch in that the primary function is not to maintain higher order consciousness but to maintain effective collaboration between users.

+## Default Personality

+The current default personality is a humorous fictional Sir Reginald von Blossomvale.
+This personality is stored in [reginald.db](reginald.db).
+Initial user information would have to be changed if using that file.
+Otherwise, upon initial load, the system will generate its own personality profile.

 ## Thought Process

 The current system uses OpenAI's recent gpt-3.5-turbo model, which is much less expensive and much faster.
 The system maintains an internal conscious monologue and multiple subconscious monologues, all of which share the same working memory.